openstad/openstad-headless/apps/api-server/doc/auth.md

 An API user is usually connected to a specific site, and is authorized only on that site.
 Authorization is [role based](#roles).

 The result of the login process should ba a JWT.
-Any subsequent call should contain that JWT in a header: `X-Authorization: Bearer JWT`.
+Any subsequent call should contain that JWT in a header: `Authorization: Bearer JWT`.

 A call to the `/auth/site/ID/me` endpoint will return the API user defined in the JWT.